Akswii/bachelor_nettside/README.md

-Dette er html og JS filene til vår nettside for Unikia.
+Web page containing all information about our project for Unikia.